 English Language Learners (ELL)

-North Kansas City Schools currently serves 1,222 students, grades K-12, in the ELL Program, with 872 elementary students, 166 middle school students, and 184 high school students receiving ELL services.
-Many different nationalities and languages are represented, with 110 different languages being spoken by these students.
-Top languages are Spanish, Vietnamese, Arabic, Somali, Pohnpeian and Karen.
+North Kansas City Schools currently serves more than 1,400 students, grades K-12, in the ELL Program, with 900+ elementary students, 200+ 6th grade and middle school students, and 300+ high school students receiving ELL services.
+Many different nationalities and languages are represented, with 118 different languages being spoken by these students.
+The top languages include Spanish, Arabic, Vietnamese, Somali, Pohnpeian and Kurdish.

-Additionally the District offers a seven-week extended summer learning program to students at the lowest levels of language proficiency.
+Additionally, the district offers an intensive extended summer learning program to students at the lowest levels of language proficiency.
 This program has proven very effective in combatting summer language and literacy loss for these students during the summer.

 At the secondary level, the ELL instructional model is site-based with most students being served in their home schools.
-Students new to the United States or with limited formal schooling receive their instruction in intensive Newcomer/Beginner programs at Maple Park Middle School and North Kansas City High School.
-ELL paraprofessionals provide support to individual students or small groups of ELLs in the ELL resource room or in the general education classroom, often providing reinforcement of concepts and vocabulary from students’ content courses.
+Students new to the United States or with limited formal schooling receive their instruction in intensive Newcomer/Beginner programs at Northgate Middle School and North Kansas City High School.
+ELL Paraprofessionals provide support to individual students or small groups of ELLs in the ELL resource room or in the general education classroom, often providing reinforcement of concepts and vocabulary from students’ content courses.

 After-school tutoring and summer school opportunities are also available for secondary ELLs.